Akshitha-js/Motor-Imagery-Classification-Using-EEG-Signals/README.md

 2. **Model Architectures**:
    - **DeepConvNet**: Multiple convolution + pooling layers optimized for EEG.
-   - **SNN-TCN**: Temporal convolutions with SELU activations for stability.
+   - **TCN**: Temporal convolutions with SELU activations for stability.
    - **Hybrid Model**: Fuses DeepConvNet and SNN-TCN outputs with an attention layer.

 3. **Training**: